dreamfactorysoftware/platform-wiki/setup-guide/archive/StorageLoader-setup.md

 This guide assumes that you have already:

-1. [Set up EmrEtlRunner](EmrEtlRunner-setup) to process SnowPlow events and warehouse them on Amazon S3
+1. [Set up EmrEtlRunner](EmrEtlRunner-setup) to process Snowplow events and warehouse them on Amazon S3
-2. [Set up Infobright Community Edition (ICE)](Infobright-storage-setup) ready to store those same SnowPlow events
+2. [Set up Infobright Community Edition (ICE)](Infobright-storage-setup) ready to store those same Snowplow events

 If you have not completed these two steps yet, then please follow the linked setup guides.

-Note that this guide assumes that you have configured EmrEtlRunner to output the **non-Hive** SnowPlow event format.
-The Hive SnowPlow event format will not work with Infobright.
+Note that this guide assumes that you have configured EmrEtlRunner to output the **non-Hive** Snowplow event format.
+The Hive Snowplow event format will not work with Infobright.

 This guide assumes that you have administrator access to the Unix-based server (e.g. Ubuntu, OS X, Fedora) on which you installed ICE, and will install StorageLoader on the same server.